wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.3 =
+* Bug Fix - Fixed the design file upgrader script in the WordPress admin.
+* Addition - Added a notice for new users to help them get to the installation and settings page.
 = 2.0.2 =
 * Bug Fix - Product list drop down bug fix.
 = 2.0.1 =